Chemilas/Cocktails-Recipe-App-Flutter/README.md

 # Glaxel

-Mobile Application which shows Collection Of Cocktails and its Recipes.
+An Android Application for Collection Of Cocktails and its Recipes.

 ## Screenshots of the Application: